OracularIS/smartai/docs/getting-started.md

 3. Click **Generate Link** — the server URL will appear in the right-hand panel.
 4. Click the link to open the MCP Server Details page, where you can copy the URL and view available tools.
 5. Use the copied URL to integrate with your external client.
 6. Click the **Export** option to see how you can integrate the URL on multiple platform such as Copilot, Claude, OpenAI.
+[More Info on MCP](./mcp.md)

 ---
 ## Secure Chat